Additional Major in Robotics

 The Additional Major in Robotics focuses on the theme that robotics is both multidisciplinary and interdisciplinary.
 The Additional Major is open to students in any major of any college at Carnegie Mellon.

 Students initially learn the basics of robotics in an introductory robotics overview course.

 The foundation of this program lies in motion and control.
 Upon this base, sensing, cognition, and action are layered.
 Since robotics involves building artifacts that embody these fundamentals, foci, and systems thinking, there is a “hands-on” course requirement.
 These foci are brought together by a unique systems perspective special to robotics.

-The BS plus MS in Robotics (Accelerated Graduate Program) is available to Carnegie Mellon undergraduates.
-Students interested in the program should apply at the beginning of their last year of college.
-Admission decisions will be announced the following January.
-The goal is to confirm acceptance prior to the normal job search and graduate school acceptance times.
-Early admission may also allow students to tailor the remainder of their undergraduate program to prepare for the masters program.
+Students interested in the program should apply at the beginning of their senior year.
+The goal is to confirm acceptance prior to the normal job search and graduate school acceptance times, allowing students to tailor the remainder of their undergraduate program to prepare for the masters program.
 If a student applies to this program and other MS/PhD programs and if admitted to this and other programs, the student must choose one program.

-Find out more details about the Accelerated Graduate Program on its How to Apply page.
+Find out more details about the Accelerated Graduate Application on its How to Apply page.

 In-Depth from Day One